-The fragments of the COWP gene obtained from different Cryptosporidium species, by amplification with the two oligonucleotide pairs, are 769 and 553 base pairs, respectively.
-Table A lists the size of the fragments obtained after enzymatic digestion of the COWP amplification products with the indicated restriction enzymes.
+Table A lists the size of the fragments of the COWP gene obtained from different Cryptosporidium species by amplification with the two oligonucleotide pairs, 769 e di 553 base pairs, respectively.
+Table B lists the size of the fragments obtained after enzymatic digestion of the COWP amplification products with the indicated restriction enzymes.